In Conclusion WCC

 promoting the chaos intrinsic to our self-destruction.
 Hence there is a need to implement

-this constraint with all haste.
-Obviously the means to constrain our rush to knowledge
+this control with all haste.
+Obviously, the means to constrain our rush to knowledge

 cannot come from any predefined power base.
 Economic and political forces in the world